SillyTavern/SillyTavern-Docs/readme.md

 ### What do I need other than SillyTavern?

-You will need to have access to an AI system backend that can act as the roleplay character.
+SillyTavern is only a frontend interface, so you will need to have access to one of backend APIs listed above.
-Currently supported backend APIs are:

-* KoboldAI (either running locally or on Google Colab)
-* Oobabooga Textgeneration WebUI
-* OpenAPI API (GPT),
-* Poe.com (GPT, Claude-instant, Sage, etc)
-* WindowAI (GPT, Claude)

 ### How can I get in touch with the developers directly?